ffxx68/Sharp_ce140f_emul/README.md

 but it's very far from the making, yet.
 Firmware would need to be revised too.

 ## Acknowledgements
-Many have have contributed with support and suggestions to this project.
+Many have have contributed, with support and suggestions, to make this project what it is.

 First of all let me mention Remy, author of the [Pockemul](https://pockemul.com/) emulator, who originally reverse engineered the CE-140F protocol.

 Then [Walter](http://www.cavefischer.at/spc/index.htm), who helped on the hardware interface front.

 Then, the entire community of Sharp-PC enthusiasts.

-Then, the contributors to the PCB-crowdfunding campaign.
+Then, the contributors to the v1 PCB-crowdfunding campaign, on Indiegogo.

 Thank you all.